n2geoff/vite-riot-template/README.md

 ### Mounting Strategy

-This template uses a **pages** static registry based approach that auto-mounts global *page components* that then can dynaimicly mount other *components* needed build your up your content via the `components` export default property.
+This template uses a static component mounting registry to mount global **pages** (components) which in-turn mounts content specific components to flesh out your pages using `components` export option.

-> SEE: `/src/js/registry.js` for more information

 #### Components Example